-Once coming to Bagan, travelers will not have to worry about having no interesting places to visit.
+Once coming to Bagan, travelers will not have to worry about having any interesting places to visit.
 In fact, is deciding on which destination to go to first is the only problem they may encounter.
 Bagan, as the capital of the first Myanmar Empire, is home to various archaeological sites.
 Visitors can embark on a historical and spiritual journey exploring many monuments, pagodas and temples found throughout the area.
 You can see destinations in Bagan at Indochina travel Vietnam

 Dhammayangyi Temple, Central Plain in Bagan